Loading figure…

 Sign in to cast a vote.

-Katherine Clark supports legal access to abortion and has been endorsed by organizations such as NARAL Pro-Choice Massachusetts and the Planned Parenthood Advocacy Fund.
-She has stated that women should have access to safe and legal abortion without restrictions.
+Katherine Clark supports legal access to abortion and has been endorsed by organizations such as NARAL Pro-Choice Massachusetts and the Planned Parenthood Advocacy Fund, indicating her strong commitment to reproductive rights.

 Katherine Clark advocates for federal action to cut emissions and supports initiatives like the Green New Deal, which aims for a significant transition to clean energy.